esdc-devcop/esdc-devcop.github.io/docs/_guides/auto-a11y.md

 There are quite a few free or open source a11y tools out there that we can use to automate the testing of our work.

-The developer experience team reached out to some folks in the web a11y community in Ottawa and the GoC through Twitter [Calvin Rodo's thread link](https://twitter.com/CalvinR/status/1093265325041352722) and were provided with some tools to look into.

 ## Proof of Concept

 The DevX Team wrote a proof of concept (not completed) using Puppeteer and aXe Core.